 Jean Brown is an Environmental Specialist at Georgia Power with more than 10 years of experience in natural resources and policy, focused primarily on water.
 In the past, Jean has worked for DeKalb County’s Planning & Development Department and the Georgia Environmental Protection Division’s Watershed Protection Branch.
 At Georgia Power, she is responsible for developing, communicating and implementing water-related environmental programs, guidelines, and compliance strategies, especially for programs related to Drinking Water, Water Withdrawals and Industrial Wastewater.
 Jean has a B.S. in Forestry & Natural Resources from The University of Georgia, a Graduate Certificate in Natural Resources Management from Georgia State University and an M.S. in Environmental Engineering Sciences from the University of Florida.

 NAEP CHAPTER REPRESENTATIVE

-Marie Njie is a project manager with R2T, Inc., providing technical support and project management oversight for environmental projects.
-She has nearly 15 years of professional experience assisting design engineers address environmental challenges of linear infrastructure projects mainly associated with National Environmental Policy Act (NEPA) requirements and related environmental regulations.
-Marie has coordinated and prepared various environmental documents including NEPA Studies for transportation and Source Water Assessment for water infrastructure.
+Marie Njie is a Sr. NEPA Planner/Project Manager with AECOM providing technical support and project management oversight for environmental projects.
+She has nearly 15 years of consulting experience working on transportation projects in compliance with NEPA requirements and related regulations.
 Marie graduated from Iowa State University with a B.S. in Agronomy and M.S. in Water Resources.
-She also received a Ph.D. in Environmental Science from The Ohio State University.
-Marie enjoys leisure reading and planning out extracurricular activities for her tween and teen daughters.
+She has also received a Ph.D. in Environmental Science from The Ohio State University.

 Environmental Scientist, CH2M